AoikamiMio/Arch-Linux-UEFI-Installation-Guide/README.md

 ```
 # ip link show
 ```
-3. Check the status of wireless network device (in generaly, it is named as `wlan0`, if not, please replace `wlan0` with the name of the network device shown in your device), if it is `DOWN`, it needs to be set to `UP`.
+3. Check the status of wireless network device (in generaly, it is named as `wlan0`, if not, please replace `wlan0` with the name of the network device shown in your device), it needs to be set as `UP`.
 ```
 # ip link set wlan0 up
 ```